-Wildness is made up of four key attributes:

-- Perceived naturalness;

-- Ruggedness;

-- Remoteness; and

-- The lack of modern human artefacts.

-These vary throughout the Park and so the extent to which wildness is experienced within the Park varies from location to location.
-The attributes have each been mapped within the Park and combined, form a single map of wildness. (see figure 6)

-The issues you will need to consider in your design in terms of wildness include a variety of elements such as light pollution, vehicular access tracks, and so on.
-To demonstrate that you have addressed these issues you should submit a statement with your planning application which sets out:

-- The wildness band in which your proposed development is situated; - What sensitivities you have identified; and - How your proposed design minimises and mitigates any negative landscape impacts.

-It is important to remember that a development may have impacts on wildness across one, two or all three bands.
+- 6.18 Wildness is made up of four key attributes: - perceived naturalness - ruggedness - remoteness - lack of modern human artefacts - 6.19 These vary throughout the Park and so the extent to which wildness is experienced within the Park varies from location to location.
+The attributes have each been mapped within the Park and combined, form a single map of wildness (Figure 2, p47). - 6.20 The issues you will need to consider in your design in terms of wildness include a variety of elements such as light pollution, vehicular access tracks, and so on.
+To demonstrate that you have addressed these issues you should submit a statement with your planning application which sets out: - the wildness band in which your proposed development is situated; - · what sensitivities you have identified; and - how your proposed design minimises and mitigates any negative landscape impacts. - 6.21 It is important to remember that a development may have impacts on wildness across one, two or all three bands.
 This will vary according to the type and scale of the development, as well as its exact location.
 This is most likely to happen through visual effect.
-For example, a structure erected in a Band B area may be visible from a Band A area and therefore introduce a modern human feature which is likely to result in a reduced feeling of wildness in the Band A area as well as Band B. For wildness band descriptions see Table 3.
+For example, a structure erected in an area of medium value may be visible from an area of high value and therefore introduce a modern human feature which is likely to result in a reduced feeling of wildness in the area of high value as well as the area of medium value.
+For more information on the value attributed to areas of the Park see Table 3.

-There are other potential effects.
+- 6.22 There are other potential effects.
 These may include noise from construction traffic or night time lighting.
-In addition, developments in one band may have servicing requirements within an adjacent one, for example an access track or electricity or water supply.

-An individual development may not in itself have any significant effect upon the wildness of an area.
-However when combined with a number of other developments or existing features the effect is a reduction in the quality of wildness.

-We will assess all proposed developments in relation to other developments in an area both existing and in the process of planning.
+In addition, developments in one band may have servicing requirements within an adjacent one, for example an access track or electricity or water supply. - 6.23 An individual development may not in itself have any significant effect upon the wildness of an area.
+However, when combined with a number of other developments or existing features the effect is a reduction in the quality of wildness. - 6.24 We will assess all proposed developments in relation to other developments in an area both existing and in the process of planning.
 Developments may be seen together in a single view (cumulative) or individually as a series along a routeway (sequentially).
-We will consider the cumulative or sequential effect in our assessment of your proposal.

-In designing your development proposal you should:

-- Avoid impacting on areas of high wildness value including outside the development site; and - Ensure that your proposed development (including all buildings, access tracks, light pollution, noise, etc) does not negatively impact on the sense of wildness.

-To achieve this you should locate your development in a location where there is a continuing tradition of cultural built elements in the landscape.
+We will consider the cumulative or sequential effect in our assessment of your proposal. - 6.25 In designing your development proposal you should: - avoid impacting on areas of high wildness value including outside the development site; and - ensure that your proposed development (including all buildings, access tracks, light pollution, noise, etc) does not negatively impact on the sense of wildness. - 6.26 To achieve this you should locate your development in a location where there is a continuing tradition of cultural built elements in the landscape.
 Ideally you want to be introducing something that 'could always have been there'.
 You should look for opportunities to reinforce the existing pattern of development and its relationship to landscape character.

-Supplementary Guidance - Landscape
+Reproduced by permission of Ordnance Survey on behalf of HMSO, © Crown copyright and database right 2013.
+All rights reserved.
+Ordnance Survey Licence number 100040965 Caimgorms National Park Authority. ©Scottish Natural Heritage ©Intermap Technologies ©Highland Birchwoods (on behalf of the Caledonian Partnership).
+Cairngorms National Park Wildness

+Figure 2:Wildness in the Cairngorms National Park

-Table 3 Wildness band descriptions
+Table 3: Wildness band descriptions